VitorBarbosaDev/EndlessRunnerGame/TESTING.md

 ### Lighthouse
-Lighthouse was used to on all pages below are the results
+Lighthouse was used on the page below are the results
 #### Desktop Testing

 #### Results for Index.html